 History of Asbestos Use in the Coast Guard

-Mesothelioma can develop anywhere from 15 to 45+ years after the initial asbestos exposure.
+Mesothelioma can develop anywhere from 15 to 45 years after initial asbestos exposure.
 Coast Guard veterans with jobs where asbestos was constantly disturbed have the highest rates of developing mesothelioma.

-The military used asbestos in virtually all of its infrastructure until the late-1970s, but those in the Coast Guard with the highest risk worked on ships or in shipyards.
+The military used asbestos in virtually all of its infrastructure until the late-1970s.
+Coast Guard veterans with the highest risk are those who worked on ships or in shipyards.
 Asbestos was used to line and insulate all of the ships produced until after the Vietnam War.

 Asbestos was also used in doors, insulation, ceiling and flooring tiles.
-This made asbestos exposure a risk even in sleeping quarters.
+This made asbestos exposure a risk even in sleeping quarters on ships.
 As the infrastructure wore down over time, it became easier to disturb the asbestos and to release fibers into the air.

 The Coast Guard veterans at the highest risk of developing mesothelioma worked in the shipyards.
 Shipyard workers were constantly exposed to asbestos as they built, overhauled, and tore down ships.
 As these Coast Guardsmen worked on ships, large amounts of asbestos would be released into the air.

 Prior to the late-1970s, a sailor could be exposed to asbestos at almost any location on the ship.
-However, there were some locations that had higher asbestos exposure risk than others.
+There were some locations that had higher asbestos exposure risk than others.

 Ship locations with the highest risk of asbestos exposure include: